OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 > Here we chose _not_ to convert anything.
 NMEA remains NMEA, which everyone understands.
 And everyone's happy.
 >
 > NMEA Parsers are available in OpenSource, in several languages.
 In this project, you'll find
 > at least one in Java, and for ES6.
+Plus one in Python (WiP), in the `Python.101` folder, called `NMEASerialTest.py`.
 >
 > > This being said...
 You will see in this project that there is a data-cache that can be used,
 > > at least, in the case of the REST Server (also part of this project, and heavily used in the `RESTNavServer`).
 > > This cache can be pinged and used from REST requests; as such, it has a JSON format...,
 > > the requirements sound a lot like the ones SignalK is addressing.
+> >
-> > The remaining point would be to agree on the JSON Schema to use, and there no standard about that yet.
+> > **The remaining point would be to agree on the JSON Schema to use, and there no standard about that yet.**

 --------
-Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.
+This NMEAMultiplexer can use any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), produce any output (File, Serial, TCP, UDP, WebSockets...), and use a REST API on top of that.

-Designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.
+At the heart of this lies a small http server ([part of this project](../http-tiny-server/README.md)), designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.
-> Warning: It is not designed to scale as an enterprise server!
+> _Warning ⚠️_: It is not designed to scale as an enterprise server!

-The operations on the Serial port require `libRxTx`.
+The operations on the Serial port(s) require `libRxTx`.
 This is included in the gradle dependencies.
 To be able to use it outside gradle, run (on Linux/Debian/Raspberry Pi):
 ```bash
  sudo apt-get install librxtx-java